The (illustrated) H's & T's: aka reversible causes of cardiac arrest

-In advanced life support there is a set of core concepts called the H’s & T’s, which summarise the reversible causes of cardiac arrest.
-These direct medics to the investigations and management of the 'fixable' problems that can save a life.
+In advanced life support there is a set of concepts called the H’s & T’s, which summarise the reversible causes of cardiac arrest.
+These are all potentially 'fixable' problems that doctors can treat to save a life.
 Every second matters when trying to re-start the heart.
-Time is brain, as they say.
 Seconds can be the difference between complete recovery and permanent disability e.g. through hypoxic brain damage, or amputation of limbs in sepsis.

 I created this article, and my Kickstarter on the subject, because of a horrific night shift where we faced 3 cardiac arrests, two of which happened at the same time.
 I realised how difficult and important it was to be able to recall them all rapidly when needed in the panic of an arrest situation, especially as most are ideas that are not easily visualised, such as 'Hydrogen ions'.

-Hypoxia is treated by securing an open airway, providing oxygen, and ventilation if needed (eg with a bag-valve mask).
-Drugs like Salbutamol can be used to relax the airways, and adrenaline can reduce swelling in an allergic reaction.
+Hypoxia is treated by securing an open airway, providing oxygen, and ventilating the patient if needed.
+Sometimes drugs like Salbutamol are used to relax the airways, and adrenaline and steroids reduce swelling if the cause is an allergic reaction.

 Hydrogen ions (H+)

 Raised acidity in the blood prevents normal cell function.
 It is found via an ABG test, and treated by cause.
-Consider system failures: respiratory (e.g. COPD), hepatic (e.g. liver cirrhosis), renal (e.g. obstruction or acute kidney injury).
-Other important causes are sepsis, salicylate overdose (e.g. Aspirin), and diabetic ketoacidosis.
+Consider system failures as causes, including respiratory (e.g. COPD), hepatic (e.g. liver cirrhosis), and renal (e.g. such as obstruction, or an acute kidney injury).
+Other important causes include sepsis, salicylate overdose, and diabetic ketoacidosis.